Business

 Apple Maps users just trying to find their way in the world might find their paths a little more cluttered by paid suggestions this summer, as Apple has announced new plans to introduce ads into its Maps app.

-Through a new free platform called Apple Business, available in more than 200 countries and regions starting April 14, Apple will allow retailers to buy priority placements for search queries and its new “Suggested Places” list in the app — and US and Canadian users can expect to see the sponsored spots to crop up by summertime.
+Through a new free platform called Apple Business, available in more than 200 countries and regions starting April 14, Apple will allow retailers to buy priority placements in search queries and its new “Suggested Places” list in the app — and US and Canadian users can expect to see the sponsored spots crop up by summertime.
 Rival Google Maps, which Apple has been contending with for years, introduced a similar suggestion-based bidding system back in 2013.

 The move is just another part in Apple’s push to squeeze advertising sales from its apps and services, having added advertising slots within the App Store, Apple TV, and Apple News in recent years.
 Those efforts have been paying off, helping to boost margins in the company’s Services division to an eye-popping 75% — more than double the margin it ekes out from the Products segment, home to its iPhones, iPads, Macs, and other devices.